 That chain won’t count as a stitch if you are doing your magic circle with single crochet.
 If you are doing a project that calls for the circle do be made with double crochet, chain two more, then start doing the double crochet stitches.
 For this tutorial, we are doing single crochet.

-Insert the hook in the loop again.
+Step 5: Crochet the first stitch in the loop

-Yarn over and pull through.
+Then, yarn over and pull through.
 Yarn over, pull through two loops and complete the first single crochet stitch.
 Now that you have secured the two strands of yarn together with a single crochet stitch, there is no more risks of the circle to get unraveled.

 Next, Crochet the number of stitches that your project calls for in the circle.
 I did 6 single crochet stitches, that’s usually what Amigurumi patterns call for.

-Now it’s time to close the crochet magic circle
+Step 7: close the crochet magic circle

 Remove the hook, make sure to pull the last chain loose so it doesn’t unravel.
 Hold the circle with one hand, with the other hand pull the end of the yarn as tight as possible, it should slide right out and easily.
 Join your round as usual.